 The amount of glucose in the blood is mainly regulated by insulin.
 This is a hormone secreted by the pancreas (pancreas).
 Insulin ensures that glucose is absorbed by the cells, where it is used as fuel or converted into fat.

-The more glucose that is released into the blood by the digestive system, the more that must be absorbed by the cells to keep glucose levels within limits.
+The more glucose is released into the blood by the digestive system, the more the cells have to absorb to keep glucose levels under control.
 So more glucose means more insulin.

 Diabetes